Some Hints For Splitting Commits

 Run

-git commit -c ORIG_HEAD
+git commit -c ORIG_HEADto commit the change.

-This commits the change and copies the commit message fro the pseudo-tagORIG_HEAD
+This commits the change and copies the commit message fro the pseudo-tagORIG_HEAD.

 More often than not, when you are splitting changes, you will want a subset of the original message, or to edit it somehow. -